 In the event of a positive pregnancy test, females should be counseled with regard to whether the maternal benefits of mycophenolate treatment may outweigh the risks to the fetus in certain situations.

-Patients should be aware that Myfortic reduces blood levels of the hormones in the oral contraceptive pill and could theoretically reduce its effectiveness (see PATIENT INFORMATION and PRECAUTIONS: DRUG INTERACTIONS: Oral Contraceptives).
+Patients should be aware that Myfortic reduces blood levels of the hormones in the oral contraceptive pill and could theoretically reduce its effectiveness [see PATIENT INFORMATION, DRUG INTERACTIONS].

 |Option 2||Hormone Methods choose 1||Barrier Methods choose 1|

 |Choose One Hormone Method AND One Barrier Method||Estrogen and Progesterone

 Oral Contraceptive Pill Transdermal patch Vaginal ring Progesterone-only Injection

 |AND||Diaphragm with spermicide Cervical cap with spermicide Contraceptive sponge Male condom Female condom|